Neural Link Prediction with Walk Pooling: WalkPool for link prediction by subgraph classification

 From the matrix $\mathbf{P}$ and its powers, we now read a list of features to be used in graph classification.
 We compute node-level, link-level, and graph-level features:

 Computation of all features is illustrated for $\tau = 2$ in Figure~\ref{fig:features}.
 Node-level features $\mathtt{node}^\tau$ describe the loop structure around the candidate link (recall that $\{1, 2\}$ is the focal link in the subgraph).
 The summation ensures that the feature is invariant to the ordering of $i$ and $j$, consistent with the fact that we study undirected graphs.
-Link-level features $\mathtt{link}^\tau$ give the symmetrized probability that a length-$\tau$ random walk goes from node $1$ to $2$.
+Link-level features $\mathtt{link}^\tau$ give the symmetrical probability that a length-$\tau$ random walk goes from node $1$ to $2$.
 Finally, graph-level features $\mathtt{graph}^\tau$ are related to the total probability of length-$\tau$ loops.
 All features depend on the node representation $\mathbf{Z}$; we omit this dependence for simplicity.
+The use of $\mathbf{P}$ in \walkpool is different from how graph matrices (e.g., $\mathbf{A}$) are used in GNNs.
+In GNNs, the powers $\mathbf{A}^{\tau}$ serve as shift operators between neighborhoods that are multiplied by filter weights and used to weigh node features; \walkpool encodes graph signals into effective edge weights and directly extracts topological information from the entries of $\mathbf{P}^\tau$.